-Director: David Sinton
+Director: Aimy Bazylak

-Website: www.energy.utoronto.ca
+Associate Director: Joshua Taylor Website: energy.utoronto.ca

-The Institute for Sustainable Energy (ISE) is a catalyst that facilitates interactions and collaborations to advance the development of cleaner and more efficient energy in Canada.
-The motivation behind the Institute was the tremendous amount of research already underway throughout the University in a wide variety of energy-related fields.
+The University of Toronto Institute for Sustainable Energy (ISE) is a catalyst that facilitates interactions and collaborations to advance the development of cleaner and more efficient energy in Canada.
+The motivation behind the Institute was to advance the tremendous amount of research already underway throughout the University in a wide variety of energy-related fields and to tackle the most challenging problems facing sustainable energy through a multidisciplinary approach.